 The Company accounts for stock-based compensation, including stock options and warrants, using the fair value method as prescribed by IFRS 2.
 Under this method, the fair value of stock options and warrants at the date of grant is amortized over the vesting period and the offsetting credit is recorded as an increase in contributed surplus.
 The Company accounts for forfeitures as they happen.
-For the quarters ended December 31, 2017 and 2016, the Company recorded stock-based compensation expense of \$443,000 and \$173,000, respectively.
+For the three months ended December 31, 2019 and 2018, the Company recorded stock-based compensation expense of \$42,000 and \$530,000, respectively.

 The fair value of the vested stock options has been charged to the statement of income (loss) and comprehensive income (loss) and credited to contributed surplus over the proper vesting period.
-Fair value for the options granted periods ended December 31, 2017 and 2016, used the Black-Scholes option pricing model calculated using the following assumptions:
+Fair value for the options granted periods ended December 31, 2018 and 2017, used the Black-Scholes option pricing model calculated using the following assumptions:

-As of As of
+For the three months ended For the three months ended

-December 31, 2017 December 31, 2017
+December 31, 2019 December 31, 2018

-Share price \$0.07 - \$0.71 N/A
+Share price N/A \$0.63

-Risk-free interest rate 1.66 - 1.96% N/A
+Risk-free interest rate N/A 2.24%

-Expected volatility 70.11 - 118.84% N/A
+Expected volatility N/A 118.17%

-Expected life of option 1 -10 years N/A
+Expected life of option N/A 10 years

-Expected dividend yield Nil N/A
+Expected dividend vield N/A Ňil